ChengGong0602/MLTest_Tasks/task2/README.md

 ## Steps
 1. Choose right model for this project.
-- From annotation file, I have to use "head" objects.
+- From annotation file, I used "head" objects.
 It has information for  bounding box of Head.
 But it doesn't involve the bounding box of mask and helmet.
-So, I will use the bounding box information of head for mask and helmet validation.
+So, I used the bounding box information of head for mask and helmet validation.
-- I will use YOLOR which is the lasted object detection model and supports high-accuracy and faster speed than Yolov1-Yolv5.
+- I used YOLOR which is the lastet object detection model and supports high-accuracy and faster speed than Yolov1-Yolv5.

 2. Preparing Annotation
 - From the xml offered, I have extracted proper information and made annotation files per each image.